ceph/ceph-container/README.md

 -------------
 Since everyone doesn't use Docker Hub API and Docker Hub WebUI doesn't paginate.
 It's hard to see all available stable images.

-` Starting August 22th 2018, Ubuntu images are no longer supported.
-Only OpenSuse and Centos images will be shipped.`
+**Starting August 22th 2018, Ubuntu images are no longer supported.
+Only openSUSE and CentOS images will be shipped.**

 Here is an example list of available stable Ceph images